 to life imprisonment) after the war for the murders of 18

 Canadian prisoners of war.

-the SS infantry (GREN, or grenadiers) have the highest
+In Liberation 1944, the SS infantry (GREN, or grenadiers) have very high

-firepower ratings yet bestowed in the series.
+firepower ratings, among the strongest yet bestowed in the series.
 Their morale

 of battlefield courage, few units have ever equaled the Hitler